Per User/Month (List)

 License Assignment Rate

 Of your total purchased licenses, how many are assigned to users?
 This should be close to 100%.
-A low assignment percentage means you bought too many — address that at renewal.
+A low assignment percentage means you bought too many.
 Check via Salesforce Setup → Company Information.

 Active Users (30-Day)

 Of assigned users, how many logged in or used the system in the last 30 days?
-This is true utilization.
 If you have 1,000 licenses assigned but only 800 active users, the other 200 are candidates for reallocation.

 Feature Usage Metrics

 If you pay for specific add-ons or modules, track their usage.
 How many CPQ license holders actually created quotes this quarter?
-What are your average daily API calls if you pay for a high-volume API tier?
+What are your average daily API calls?

 Rightsize & Reassign Licenses

-2. Review license types vs. actual usage — Many enterprises find a subset of users isn't using advanced CRM features.
+Many enterprises find a subset of users is not using advanced CRM features.
 Could they be moved from an Enterprise license to a cheaper Platform license?
 Match license levels to actual job needs.

-3. Conduct periodic user access reviews — Send each department head a list of assigned users, asking if those people still need access.
+Send each department head a list of assigned users, asking if those people still need access.
 People who have left or changed roles often retain licenses unnecessarily.
-Dozens of licenses can be freed up and reassigned, avoiding new purchases.
+Dozens of licenses can be freed up.

-4. Manage departures proactively — Integrate Salesforce license deprovisioning into your HR offboarding process.
-When an employee leaves, their Salesforce license should be reclaimed immediately — not left assigned for months.
+Integrate Salesforce license deprovisioning into your HR offboarding process.
+When an employee leaves, their Salesforce license should be reclaimed immediately, not left assigned for months.

 Treat Salesforce licenses as dynamic resources, not one-time purchases.
-By actively tracking usage and enforcing reassignments, you ensure you only pay for what's truly needed.
-This ongoing "rightsizing" of licenses across business units is essential to keep costs in check and get maximum value from the platform.
+By actively tracking usage and enforcing reassignments, you ensure you only pay for what is truly needed.
+This ongoing "rightsizing" of licenses across business units is essential to keep costs in check.

-📊 Need help identifying Salesforce shelfware and optimization opportunities?
-We routinely find 15–25% savings.
+📊 Need help identifying Salesforce shelfware?
+We routinely find 15-25% savings.
+Optimization Service →

 5. Governance & Stakeholder Management

-Managing Salesforce in an enterprise isn't solely the IT department's or procurement's job — it requires cross-functional governance.
-Establish clear ownership of the Salesforce vendor relationship and involve the right stakeholders internally to ensure accountability.
+Managing Salesforce in an enterprise is not solely IT's or procurement's job.
+It requires cross-functional governance.
+Establish clear ownership of the Salesforce vendor relationship and involve the right stakeholders internally.

 Define a Salesforce Owner or Team